OpenDataNode/open-data-node/INSTALL.md

 ## Installation of optional components

-OpenDataNode supports also aditional components that could be installed and integrated with other core OpenDataNode components
+Open Data Node supports also aditional components that could be installed and integrated with other core Open Data Node components

 ### UnifiedViews QualityAssesment Plugins